marcussacana/NewAxis/README.md

 Notes:
 - NewAxis will withhold patch updates for a minimum of three months after a new game is released on Acer, Samsung, or Lenovo platforms.
-- If a currently released game crashes due to a missing update, it may be eligible for an early update before the three-month period ends.
 - Games with native support (such as Tomb Raider on Acer or Stellar Blade on Samsung) will likely not be supported by NewAxis.

 ## Requirements